cinaq/mxbuild-docker/README.md

-Docker image for building Mendix application source into MDA =
+# Docker image for building Mendix application source into MDA

+## TODO

+- Cache mxbuild file in /cache
+- Reduce image size

-Disclaimer
+## Disclaimer
-==

 This image is not endorsed or supported officially by Mendix.